axibase/atsd/rule-engine/functions-db.md

 Returns the result of SQL query `q`.
 The first row contains headers consisting of column labels.

-The response is limited within 1000 rows.
+The response is limited to 1000 rows.

-If query `q` is empty or not valid an error is thrown.
+If query `q` is empty or not valid, an error is thrown.

 Examples: